 If the assessment was made timed in the derivative and the master assessment is updated for time and the number of questions per page, the time update will not chain but the number of questions per page change will chain.

-If the teacher edited test items 2 and 6 in the assessment in his or her derivative copy, and the master is updated for test item corrections for test items 6 and 8, only the test item 8 correction will flow to the derivative.
+If the teacher edited test items 2 and 6 in the assessment in the derivative copy, and the master is updated for test item corrections for test items 6 and 8, only the test item 8 correction will flow to the derivative.

 Please note that even if a specific content item setting was changed, only that setting will not chain; other settings and content corrections will continue to chain from the master.